tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/公网网络计费模式概述_intl.md

-BGP multi-line access is provided by Tencent Cloud for all ISPs to ensure the link quality.
-You can choose a billing method based on your business needs.
+To ensure quality, Tencent Cloud offers BGP multi-line access for all Internet service provider access.
+You can choose a billing method that best fit your business needs.

 ### Bill-by-traffic

 CVMs are billed by the public network outbound traffic (in GB).
+CVM bill is based on the gigabyte amount of public network outbound traffic.
-**Feature:** Billing by traffic is simple on a pay-as-you-go basis and is suitable for customers with fluctuating network requirements to cut cost.
-To avoid a high cost caused by the traffic surge, you can set a bandwidth cap.
-If this limit is exceeded, packet loss occurs by default with no cost incurred.
+**Characteristics:** CVM has simple billing rules and is based on your usage, which reduces cost for customers with fluctuating network demands.
+You can set a bandwidth cap to avoid traffic surge fees, and once the cap is reached, packet loss will occur by default and no other costs will be incurred.